 Most villages within the National Park have some level of affordable housing for people with a local connection (managed by either a housing association or the councils).
 Since the establishment of the New Forest National Park, 56 affordable dwellings have been completed in the Park (although where there wasn't a legal obligation in place to keep them affordable in perpetuity, about 10 have since been sold on the open market).
-In excess of 3,300 households in the New Forest District Council area are on the 'Homesearch' housing needs register and are seeking accommodation.
+In excess of 3,300 households in the New Forest District Council area are on the 'Homesearch' housing needs register and are seeking accommodation.49

-The Lloyds Bank National Parks Review indicates that the average price for a house within the National Park was £643,371 in 2019, about 15 times the average wage of people living in the Park.
-This is a very high house price to wages ratio compared to other parts of the country outside London and makes the New Forest the most expensive national park in England and Wales.
+Statistics indicate that the average price for a house within the National Park was £661,957 in 2018, about 15.9 times the average wage of people living in the Park50.
+This is a high house price to wages ratio compared to other parts of the country outside London and makes the New Forest the most expensive national park in England and Wales.